projetoalfobre/a-geocat/aboutus.md

 A-GeoCat (Alfobre GeoData Catalog) is an open geospatial data catalog.
 It's a project from [Alfobre](http://alfobre.com).
 Our datasets are licensed under the Open Data Commons Open Database License (ODbL) by Alfobre.com

 ### Alfobre
-[Alfobre](http://alfobre.com) (pt for seedbed) is a collective devoted to the creation or development of projects, strategies and products in the Heritage field.
+[Alfobre](http://alfobre.com) (pt for seedbed) is a collective devoted to the creation and development of projects, strategies and products in the Heritage field.